 VESIcare Side Effects

-Note: This document contains side effect information about solifenacin.
-Some of the dosage forms listed on this page may not apply to the brand name VESIcare.
+Note: This page contains side effects data for the generic drug solifenacin.
+It is possible that some of the dosage forms included below may not apply to the brand name VESIcare.

 For the Consumer